FriendsOfCake/cakephp-upload/README.markdown

 * `thumbnailPrefixStyle`: Whether to prefix or suffix the style onto thumbnails
   * Default: (boolean) `true` prefix the thumbnail
   * Note that this overrides `thumbnailName` when `thumbnailName` is not specified in your config
-* `thumbnailQuality`: Quality of thumbnails that will be generated, on a scale of 0-100
+* `thumbnailQuality`: Quality of thumbnails that will be generated, on a scale of 0-100.
+Not supported gif images when using GD for image manipulation.
   * Default: (int) `75`
 * `thumbnailSizes`: Array of thumbnail sizes, with the size-name mapping to a geometry
   * Default: (array) empty